An Urban Legend about Disney Theme Parks Myths and Legends about Disney at Yesterland.com

 The bus arrived at my stop, so I got off the bus.
 I suppose I could have stayed on for one more stop so I could have yelled, “You’re wrong!
 Walt was never in the Army, so he could not have been discharged from the Army, honorably or dishonorably.
 And I’m not an accountant.”

 The real story is that sixteen-year-old Walt Disney wanted to enlist in the U.S. Army during World War I, but was too young.
 So he lied about his age and enlisted in the American Ambulance Corps of the Red Cross.
 Young Walt arrived in France in November 1918, just shy of his 17th birthday.
 On October 9, 1919, after eleven months of overseas service, homesick Walt returned to the United States.
 His official discharge from the Ambulance Corps was the next day.
-And there was nothing dishonorable about it.
+There was nothing dishonorable about it.
+And it wasn’t October 1.

 widely reproduced historic photo of Walt Disney in 1919